-Both formative and summative classroom-based assessments are used to ensure support that all students are in attaining the basic and analytical skills, as well as the knowledge they need, to succeed in their academic future.
+Both formative and summative classroom-based assessments are used to support students in attaining basic and analytical skills, as well as the knowledge they need, to succeed in their academic future.
 Students will also be issued report cards throughout the year to track their gradual progress and achievement with respect to the educational goals under S. 118.01.
 Parent conferences will be held each fall and spring where parents will have the opportunity to inquire more about their child's development and progress.